New to MontanaCompare Car Insurance Quotes in 3 Steps

 Attractions are the norm rather than the exception.
 Glacier National Park, outside of Kalispel, enjoys do-not-miss status.
 Simply put, it looks like how Beethoven's Ninth Symphony sounds.
 Yellowstone National Park is claimed by Wyoming but the north and west access points begin within Montana's boundaries.
 To the east of Billing's towers Pompey's Pillar National Monument, famous for a towering slab of sandstone that William Clark, of Lewis and Clark fame, carved his name into.
 And just south of Billings lies the sobering Battle of Little Bighorn site.

-- Forty-six of Montana's 56 counties average six or fewer people per square mile.
+- Most of Montana's counties average 6 or fewer people per square mile.

 - Montana's Yogo Sapphire is the only North American gem in England's Crown of Jewels.

-- Glacier National Park, which harbors 250 lakes, is its most visited attraction.
+- Glacier National Park, which harbors many lakes, is its most visited attraction.

 - Montana boasts the largest grizzly bear population in the lower 48 states.

-- Montana is home to seven Indian reservations
+- Montana is home to 7 Indian reservations

 - Montana is Spanish for "mountain."

 - Montana's elk, deer and antelope populations outnumber humans.

 - It is the only state with a triple divide.
 Water from it flows west to the Pacific, east to the Atlantic, and north to Hudson Bay.

 - Famous citizens born in Montana: actor Gary Cooper; painter C.M.
 Russell; director David Lynch; and daredevil Evel Knievel.

 Are you currently registered as an Organ Donor?